Image

 Effective September 1, 1990, the federal government opened the National Practitioner Data Bank (NPDB), which was mandated by congress to track regulatory board disciplinary actions and certain actions resulting from peer review and malpractice payments.
 Applicants must submit a self-query request and send the original, unaltered response to the Board.
 Any specific questions about the process can be directed to the NPDB at 1-800-767-6732.

-Applicants seeking to reinstate their medical license must complete the Reinstatement Application in the online system.
+Applicants seeking to reinstate their medical license must complete the reinstatement application in the online system.
 Medical school, post-graduate training, exam scores, birth certificate, and FCVS information will not be required, but all licensures will need to be re-verified.
-For instructions and requirements, log into the online system and selected the Reinstatement Application.
+For instructions and requirements, log into the online system and select the reinstatement application.